What’s in This Article

 Capacity Limits

+Hotels set a maximum PAX for each room or venue to stay within safety rules, and that number often affects the final price.
 You’ll usually see standard occupancy listed first, then extra guest fees if you go beyond it.
-Hotels use these capacity regulations to protect guest safety, guarantee enough bedding, and provide the right meals and amenities.
+Hotels use these limits to protect guest safety, ensure enough bedding, and deliver the right meals and amenities.

-If you misstate PAX, you can trigger booking errors, overcapacity issues, or even fines under local occupancy laws.
+If you misstate your PAX, you can trigger booking errors, overcapacity issues, or fines under local occupancy laws.
 Knowing the limit before you book helps you choose a room that fits your group without surprise charges.
+PAX isn’t just a count; it’s a control point that shapes what you can book, how much you’ll pay, and how freely you move through your stay.

 Group Rate Tiers

-- Confirm the exact PAX count.
+- Confirm the exact PAX count before requesting a group rate.

 - Verify room capacity to avoid extra charges.

-unleash stronger terms, and keep your group moving freely.
+When you plan with accurate numbers, you avoid safety issues, secure stronger terms, and keep your group moving freely.

-In travel and hotel contexts, PAX appears in several common labels that quickly tell you how many people are included in a booking.
-You’ll see PAX terminology like “2 PAX,” which means two guests or travelers.
+In travel and hotel contexts, PAX appears in several common labels that quickly tell you how many people a booking includes.
+You’ll see labels like “2 PAX,” which means two guests or travelers.
+You may also see “Rate per PAX,” showing the individual price each person pays.
+These labels help you read quotes fast, especially when you compare options or split costs.

 Hotels also use PAX to note capacity, such as “accommodates up to 5 PAX,” so you can confirm the room fits your group and meets occupancy rules.
+In confirmations, itineraries, and booking emails, PAX counts keep your reservation clear and reduce errors.
+The term works as a universal shorthand across the travel industry, so you can trust it to mean the same thing wherever you see it.

 When you spot it, you know the booking’s people count, pricing basis, and capacity at a glance.